 During her documentary, Kris Carr of Crazy Sexy Cancer "conducts her search for an oncologist almost as if she were conducting a job interview.
 She makes it clear that what she does not want is a doctor that will focus on the negative aspect of her illness, and instead searches for a doctor that will support her in her plan to live her life to the fullest."
 I love that!
 You find doctors who will work for you.

 When it comes to any treatment options, ask questions.
 Look at the specific drugs they want to use.
 Look at the side-effects (like possible heart damage and chance of a secondary cancer like leukemia, or permanent skin and nerve damage).
 Ask how long and how many treatments you'll get.
-Ask how this treatment will affect your mortality... this is "doctor-speak" for your length of life... it sometimes helps to talk their language.
+Ask how this treatment will affect your mortality... this is "doctor-speak" for your length of life... and ask how this treatment will affect your morbidity... this is "doctor-speak" for your quality of life... it sometimes helps to talk their language.

 If I've already used chemotherapy and/or radiation, is it possible for my body and immune system to recover and heal from those treatments?

 Absolutely!
 The body is resilient.
 Working with a Naturopathic Doctor or other holistic practitioner to do a specific detox plan for you would be ideal.
 It might involve heavy metal chelating, certain vitamin and nutritional supplements, and other lifestyle changes.
 Rebuilding the immune system is probably what you'd be focusing on.

 I'm so angry at insurance companies and the FDA and the doctors I see and the scientists that do these studies and corporations and... and... and...
 Why don't you talk about any of that?